allisonburtch/consultancy/contact.md

 ---

 I'd love to talk to as many people as possible.
+### That means you!

-If you have an org/startup/ngo/contacts/ideas that you would like to connect me to, or if you have a problem that you want help solving.
-Please feel free to book a calend.ly link here.
+If you have an startup/NGO/cooperative that you would like to connect me to -- or if you have a problem that you want help solving -- please feel free to book a Zoom call in the calend.ly link here:

-put a calendly insert here

 <!-- Calendly inline widget begin -->
 <div class="calendly-inline-widget" data-url="https://calendly.com/allison-c15/30min" style="min-width:320px;height:630px;"></div>